woodsy7729/techy_selenium/README.md

 As we had a range of levels and experience in Git and Java, we only pushed/pulled the raw source files, in folder src.
 The dependencies such as geckodriver, selenium and firefox were downloaded on each individual computer.

+For more information about our development process, please see the ASR-v1.0 powerpoint.